Federal Prison Industries

-Federal Prison Industries, Inc. (FPI), doing business as UNICOR (stylized as unicor) since 1977, is a corporation wholly owned by the United States government.
+Federal Prison Industries, Inc. (FPI), doing business as UNICOR (stylized in all lowercase) since 1977, is a corporation wholly owned by the United States government.
 It was created in 1934 as a prison labor program within the Federal Bureau of Prisons.

 Under US federal law, all physically abled inmates who are not a security risk or have a health exception are required to work, either for UNICOR or at some other prison job.
 As of 2021, inmates earned between $0.23 to $1.15 per hour.

 As a "mandatory source" for federal departments (having priority over all other sources, including JWOD sources from blind or severely disabled persons), FPI receives priority in any purchases of its products.

-UNICOR is entirely self-sustaining and has no cost to US taxpayers.

 History

-A statute in May 1930 provided for the employment of prisoners, the creation of a corporation for the purpose was authorized by a statute in June 1934, and the Federal Prison Industries was created by executive order in December 1934 by Franklin D. Roosevelt.
+A statute in May 1930 provided for the employment of prisoners, the creation of a corporation for the purpose was authorized by a statute in June 1934, and the Federal Prison Industries was created by executive order 6917 on 11 December 1934 by Franklin D. Roosevelt.
+It officially began operations on 1 January 1935 as a wholly-owned corporation of the US Government.

+Its mandate according to the UNICOR.gov website is to, "protect society and reduce crime by preparing inmates with job training and practical work skills for reentry success."

 In 1977, the trade name UNICOR was adopted.

-In 1983, UNICOR contacted Booz-Allen & Hamilton Inc. to conduct a study to figure out the marketing needs of UNICOR and set up a marketing department.
+In 1983, UNICOR contracted Booz-Allen & Hamilton Inc. to conduct a study to figure out the marketing needs of UNICOR and set up a marketing department.
 This was done to explore untapped markets and seek new products that UNICOR could produce.

 By the mid-1980s, UNICOR had included 47 prisons with a total amount of 32,000 inmates.

-In 2017, UNICOR had 483.8$ million in net sales.
+In 2017, UNICOR had $483.8 million in net sales.
+In 2024.
+UNICOR celebrated its 90th anniversary.

 Activities

 Under current law, all physically able inmates who are not a security risk or have a health exception are required to work, either for UNICOR or at some other prison job.
-Inmates earn from US$0.23 per hour up to a maximum of US$1.15 per hour, and all inmates with court-ordered financial obligations must use at least 50% of this UNICOR income to satisfy those debts.
+Inmates typically earn between US$0.23 and US$1.15 per hour, and all inmates with court-ordered financial obligations must use at least 50% of this UNICOR income to satisfy those debts.

 Deductions are then taken for taxes, victim restitution, program costs and court-imposed legal obligations.
 In fiscal year 2016, FPI's business were organized, managed, and internally reported as six operation segments based upon products and services.
 These segments are Agribusiness, Clothing and Textiles, Electronics, Office Furniture, Recycling, and Services.

 Prison labor in a UNICOR program producing uniforms.

 UNICOR currently produces the Interceptor body armor vest, primarily for foreign sales and international customers.

+As of November 2025, UNICOR had 76 Active and 77 Available UNICOR locations.
+The active locations included fields such as: textiles, agribusiness, recycling, optics, furniture, and electronics.